Half Locust Pose

 Variation – Advanasana

-- Beneficial for beginners, strengthening weak backs and fostering awareness of movement coordination with breath.
+• Good for beginners, strengthening weak backs, and bringing about awareness of movement coordination with respiration.

 Breathing and Duration: